jayaramkiran/PythonProject/README.md

 # PythonProject
 Conference schedule Programming python script

-##Code is created in Python 3 using Pandas Data frame:
+# Code is created in Python 3 using Pandas Data frame:
-##Before running the code Need to run the following steps
+# Before running the code Need to run the following steps
-1. Install Pandas package if not there else you will get module not present error (pip install pandas)
-a.
-It will help us to create objects in the data frames as it’s quite easy to understand and code.
+1.Install Pandas package if not there else you will get module not present error (pip install pandas) a.It will help us to create objects in the data frames as it’s quite easy to understand and code.
-2. Copy the CONFERENCEROOMS.xlsx to your directory it’s currently using from my local python directory ( pd.read_excel('C:\Python39\CONFERENCEROOMS.xlsx',index = False)
+2.Copy the CONFERENCEROOMS.xlsx to your directory it’s currently using from my local python directory ( pd.read_excel('C:\Python39\CONFERENCEROOMS.xlsx',index = False)

-#Please replace the directory path with your local directory path in quotes at line no 5 in the script.
+# Please replace the directory path with your local directory path in quotes at line no 5 in the script.
 3. Copy the python script to your python path from where you are accessing python 3.
 a.
 If you are running from terminal need to mention full path like below

-Got to your Python 3 Directory like cd C:\Python3 Run the Python script
+Got to Python 3 Directory like cd C:\Python3 Run the Python script
-#python conference_room_schedule.py
+# python conference_room_schedule.py
 It will popup one input message Enter Input Members,FloorNo,StartTime and Endtime pass the input one by one like below
 5